Does Your Grade 5 Student LOVE to dance?

 What is the Dunsmuir Dance Academy?

-School for students in grades 6,7 and 8.
-It is currently in its 16th year of operation and is instructed
+The Dunsmuir Dance Academy is a District #62 skill/performance development program offered at Dunsmuir Middle School for students in grades 6,7 and 8.
+It is currently in its 19th year of operation and is instructed by Miss Danica Anderson.

 About the Instructor